 If the burial was before the time when there were records kept such as death certificates, you can often find the location with an obituary in an old newspaper, or with records of the location of burials from a cemetery.
 You may find burials for ashes, and even headstones for people who were actually buried at sea.
 If there are no headstones or burials, you may find the disposition of the remains in obituaries.
 These are all sources you should be looking at in your research.
 Deaths, including non-traditional burials, are pretty well documented in public records, so you shouldn’t have too much of an issue in finding the information you desire.

 Don’t let a mere divorce throw you off track in your genealogical research.
 The people involved in a divorce are still very searchable.
-While divorces were traditionally difficult to obtain in past centuries, they were still a thing, and were sometimes granted.
+While divorces were traditionally difficult to obtain in past centuries, they were still a thing and were sometimes granted.
 Adultery and abandonment were usually the reasons divorces were granted in times past, but extreme cruelty could also be grounds for one.
-In fact, the first divorce granted in the American colonies by the Puritans was to a woman whose second husband abused her and her child by her first marriage so badly, the Puritan religious authorities believed the husband was no longer fit to be one, and granted the divorce in the 1680’s.
-The woman went on to marry a third time, and had a long, happy marriage with that one.
+In fact, the first divorce granted in the American colonies by the Puritans was to a woman whose second husband abused her and her child by her first marriage so badly, the Puritan religious authorities believed the husband was no longer fit to be one and granted the divorce in the 1680s.
+The woman went on to marry a third time and had a long, happy marriage with that one.

-There are a good selection of records you can search for divorces and the people involved in them.
+There is a good selection of records you can search for divorces and the people involved in them.
 Court records (when they are available to the general public) and newspaper records are often good sources, with all the salacious details of what brought the couple to the point of divorce.
 Newspapers back in more distant times used to print entire stories around why a couple got divorced, and where each spouse went afterward.
 If you know they couple divorced, but can’t find a record of it, you can still research each former spouse individually to discover where they went and whether they re-married and had other children.
 The records are there, and modern family tree software programs usually have fields to indicate a couple divorced, and to add new spouses if they re-married.